Azure-Samples/communication-services-authentication-hero-nodejs/CONTRIBUTING.md

 ## <a name="issue"></a> Found an Issue?

-If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](.github/ISSUE_TEMPLATE/report-a-bug.md) to the GitHub Repository.
-Even better, you can [submit a Pull Request](#submit-pr) with a fix.
+If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](.github/ISSUE_TEMPLATE/report-a-bug.md) to the GitHub Repository, or even better, you can [submit a Pull Request](#submit-pr) with a fix.

 ## <a name="feature"></a> Want a Feature?